§ 23-10.1-2. Definitions.

 (1) "Approved public treatment facility" means a treatment agency operating under the direction and control of the department or providing treatment under this chapter through a contract with the department.

-(2) "Department" means the state department of mental health, retardation, and hospitals.
+(2) "Department" means the state department of behavioral healthcare, developmental disabilities and hospitals.

-(3) "Director" means the director of the state department of mental health, retardation, and hospitals.
+(3) "Director" means the director of the state department of behavioral healthcare, developmental disabilities and hospitals.

 (4) "Drug intoxication" means an altered physiological substance or psychoactive substances, in which normal functioning is seriously impeded.

 (5) "Likely to injure him or herself or others" means:

 (i) A substantial risk of physical harm to himself or herself as manifested by behavior evidencing serious threats of, or attempts at, suicide or by behavior which will result in serious bodily harm; or

 (ii) A substantial risk of physical harm to other persons as manifested by behavior or threats evidencing homicidal or other violent behavior.

 (6) "Physician" means a person duly licensed to practice medicine or osteopathy in this state.